-- Tidal Volume (TV):- The total amount of air that passes in and out of the lungs during each breathing cycle (about 500 ml at rest).
+- Tidal Volume (TV):- Tidal volume is the total amount of air that passes in and out of the lungs during each breathing cycle.
+The normal value for an adult is about 500 ml at rest.

-- Vital Capacity (VC):- Maximum volume of air that passes in and out of the lungs during force breathing.
+- Vital Capacity (VC):- Vital capacity is the maximum volume of air that passes in and out of the lungs during force breathing.

 VC= TV + IRV + ERV